kataw/kataw/test/__snapshot__/parser/expressions/object-expression/destruct_to_async_60await_a60_with_destruct.md

     "text": "async function g() {   s = {\"foo\": await a = x} = x   }",
     "fileName": "__root__",
     "flags": 0,
-    "diagnostics": [
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 24,
-            "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 42,
-            "end": 44
-        },
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 24,
-            "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 47,
-            "end": 49
-        }
-    ],
     "start": 0,
     "end": 55
 }